VioletKimble/violetkimble.github.io/research.md

 ---
 layout: page
 title: Research
+subtitle: My research focuses on applying bioinformatics tools to understand complex brain disorders and diseases.
 ---

 **The role of gut microbiome disruptions in a rodent model of opioid use disorder**